anuragambuja/data-engineering-dbt/README.md

 > ## Deployment

+Deployment in dbt (or running dbt in production) is the process of running dbt on a schedule in a deployment environment.
+The deployment environment will typically run from the default branch (i.e., main, master) and use a dedicated deployment schema (e.g., dbt_prod).
+The models built in deployment are then used to power dashboards, reporting, and other key business decision-making processes.

 dbt projects are usually deployed in the form of ***jobs***:
 * A ***job*** is a collection of _commands_ such as `build` or `test`.
 A job may contain one or more commands.